natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-3U.md

 This plane would not enter mass production as the war was nearing the end and jet technology would become the priority for Union of Soviet Socialist Republics.
 This plane would become the foundation, for the legendary Yak U trainer aircraft, later to become the Yak 11.

-The main differences of this modification are major modifications of the air frame over the Yak-3 VK-105PF 2 variant with:
+The main differences of this modification are major modifications of the airframe over the Yak-3 VK-105PF 2 variant with:

 * Installation of the Ash-82FN engine, Design Bureau No. 19 with up-to 1,850 BHP, direct fuel and afterburner injection systems gave it a top speed of 705 km/h (438 mph).
 * Twin B-20S cannons, with 120 rounds per gun, total of 240 rounds with burst of 2.40 kg/s.